Wall Street slumps and bond yields sink following weak hiring numbers and new tariffs

-NEW YORK (AP) — Stocks slumped in afternoon trading on Wall Street Friday and Treasury yields fell sharply after the government reported a sharp slowdown in hiring last month.
+Stocks slumped and Treasury yields fell sharply Friday after a weak report on hiring and the latest gyrations in U.S. trade policy shook Wall Street.

-Markets are also reacting to the latest tariff news.
-President Donald Trump once again extended the date at which punishing import taxes will take effect for a long list of countries.
-The tariffs are now expected to take effect Aug.
-7 for countries that have yet to make a deal with the U.S.

-The S&P 500 fell 1.2%.
-The decline marks a sharp shift for the index, which hasn't fallen by more than 1% since June.
-It is also on track for a weekly loss following last week's record-setting streak.
+The S&P 500 fell 1.5% and is on track for its biggest decline since late May.
+The index is also on track for a weekly loss, marking a sharp shift from last week’s record-setting streak of gains.

 Worries on Wall Street about a weakening economy were heavily reinforced by the latest report on job growth in the U.S. Employers added just 73,000 jobs in July.
 That is sharply lower than economists expected.
 The Labor Department also reported that revisions shaved a stunning 258,000 jobs off May and June payrolls.

-The yield on the 10-year Treasury fell to 4.24% from 4.39% just before the hiring report was released.
-That' a big move for the bond market.
-The yield on the two-year Treasury, which more closely tracks expectations for Federal Reserve actions, plunged to 3.73% from 3.94% just prior to the report's release.
+The yield on the 10-year Treasury fell to 4.22% from 4.39% just before the hiring report was released.
+That's a big move for the bond market.
+The yield on the two-year Treasury, which more closely tracks expectations for Fed actions, plunged to 3.71% from 3.94% just prior to the report's release.

-The market is betting that the Fed may finally have to act to cut interest rates in order help bolster a weak jobs market.
-It has held rates steady since December.
+The Fed has held rates steady since December.
 A cut in rates would give the job market and overall economy a boost, but it could also risk fueling inflation, which is hovering stubbornly above the central bank’s 2% target.

 An update on Thursday for the Fed's preferred measure of inflation showed that prices ticked higher in June, rising to 2.6% from 2.4% in May.
 The Fed has remained cautious about cutting interest rates because of worries that tariffs will add more fuel to inflation and weigh down economic growth.